18F/18f.gsa.gov/_posts/2014-12-22-protosketch.md

 Every agency deserves this ability to realize its mission more effectively and to save taxpayer money.

-## De-risking The Procurement Process
+## De-risking the procurement process

 In a typical procurement setting, prospective contractors might be the most technical voices in the room, creating a risk of technical asymmetry.
 A